devOpifex/litter/README.md

 As much as we love the shiny web framework, one great limitation is how inputs are processed.
-Inputs are set given an `inputId` which directly translated to `id` in the generated HTML.
+Inputs are set given an `inputId` which directly translates to an `id` in the generated HTML.

-This means inputs can only be created individually, one function call creates a single input, it's difficult to dynamically generate inputs.
+This means inputs can only be created individually, one function call creates a single input, it's difficult to dynamically generate multiple inputs given their IDs must be unique.

 Also, because of the latter, one can only `observe` individual inputs as opposed to multiple ones.
 Of course, one could wrap